 Report a Crime

 If you have been designated as a campus security authority under the above definition, it is your responsibility to complete the below crime reporting form, whether or not a crime was reported to you during the requested year.

-You can report statistics with these forms:
+They can report statistics with the following two forms:

 Murder/Non-Negligent Manslaughter: the willful (non-negligent) killing of one human being by another.
 NOTE: Deaths caused by negligence, attempts to kill, assaults to kill, suicides, accidental deaths, and justifiable homicides are excluded.

 Manslaughter by Negligence: the killing of another person through gross negligence.